Debbie Grayson: Reception

 Sandra Oh, who portrays the character in the Amazon Prime series, in 2021.

-TV Guide hailed Debbie as “the true heart of Invincible,” highlighting her emotional complexity in Season 2.
+TV Guide hailed Debbie as "the true heart of Invincible," highlighting her emotional complexity in Season 2.
 Her arc is noted for symbolic power and relatable humanity, as she reconciles trauma and self-reinvention after betrayal.
-In The Mary Sue, Charlotte Simmons wrote: "We all know it already, so it’s time to say it: Debbie Grayson is the true MPP (most powerful player) of Invincible."
+In The Mary Sue, Charlotte Simmons wrote: "We all know it already, so it's time to say it: Debbie Grayson is the true MPP (most powerful player) of Invincible."
 Stacey Henley, of The Gamer, called her "the true hero of Invincible."
 Sandra Oh, who voices the character in the series, stated that, according to her, Debbie was characterised by her sense of responsibility; the Sydney Morning Herald found that Debbie Grayson could be the actress's "most complicated character yet".

-Comparing Debbie Grayson’s portrayal in the comics and the animated series, Nischal Niraula of Collider observed that "as opposed to her more passive self in the comics, Debbie evolves into an active and strong character in the show."
-Similarly, Collider’s Jennings noted that her character development was among the most significant improvements introduced by the adaptation.
-Sam Stone of CBR described Debbie as "Omni-Man’s weakness" and highlighted the contrast between the two versions of the character, explaining that in the comics, she is largely unaware of her husband’s true nature and is completely shocked when his role in the murder of the Guardians of the Globe is revealed.
-Stone added that, although the animated series retains many of her key emotional moments such as overhearing Nolan refer to her as a mere "pet" and descending into heartbreak and alcoholism, Debbie is portrayed as a more perceptive and resilient character who does not fully fall for Nolan’s deception early in the story.
+Comparing Debbie Grayson's portrayal in the comics and the animated series, Nischal Niraula of Collider observed that "as opposed to her more passive self in the comics, Debbie evolves into an active and strong character in the show."
+Similarly, Collider writer Collier Jennings noted that her character development was among the most significant improvements introduced by the adaptation.
+Sam Stone of CBR described Debbie as "Omni-Man's weakness" and highlighted the contrast between the two versions of the character, explaining that in the comics, she is largely unaware of her husband's true nature and is completely shocked when his role in the murder of the Guardians of the Globe is revealed.
+Stone added that, although the animated series retains many of her key emotional moments such as overhearing Nolan refer to her as a mere "pet" and descending into heartbreak and alcoholism, Debbie is portrayed as a more perceptive and resilient character who does not fully fall for Nolan's deception early in the story.

-Regarding her ethnicity and the choice of Oh to voice the character, Tyler Llewyn Taing noted in Polygon: "In Kirkman’s comics, Mark and his mother Debbie never had specified racial identities.
+Regarding her ethnicity and the choice of Oh to voice the character, Tyler Llewyn Taing noted in Polygon: "In Kirkman's comics, Mark and his mother Debbie never had specified racial identities.
 But in the animated version, Steven Yeun and Sandra Oh were cast to voice them.
-Using actors of Korean descent for the roles may seem like a subtle change, particularly since the characters’ designs haven’t changed much from the comic to match the new interpretation.
-But the idea of Mark as the child of two immigrants emphasizes Kirkman’s themes, and creates a perfect case for the value of racebending through subtext that now feels indispensable to the TV series."
+Using actors of Korean descent for the roles may seem like a subtle change, particularly since the characters' designs haven't changed much from the comic to match the new interpretation.
+But the idea of Mark as the child of two immigrants emphasizes Kirkman's themes, and creates a perfect case for the value of racebending through subtext that now feels indispensable to the TV series."